Toyota Camry Solara: First generation (XV20; 1998–2003)

-Created to appeal to a demographic of more sport-minded drivers than those who prefer the Toyota Camry sedan, the Camry Solara aspired to blend "sporty" looks and style with spacious practicality.
+The Solara was created to appeal to a demographic of more sport-minded drivers than those who prefer the Toyota Camry sedan, while still needing "room and comfort."
+The Camry Solara thus aspired to blend "sporty" looks and style with spacious practicality.
 Prior to the production of the Camry Solara, the 2-door version of the Toyota Camry was simply known as the Camry Coupe.
 It was added to the third generation Camry lineup in 1993 for model year 1994 to compete with the Honda Accord and other cars in its class.
 However, due to it never being nearly as popular as the 4-door sedan of the Camry, the Camry Coupe was dropped in 1996 when the sedan was redesigned for model year 1997.
 A distinct successor went into development in the mid-1990s, resulting a winning design entry in 1995 from Warren J. Crain of Calty Design and Research.
 After design approval, production development ran from 1995 to the first half of 1998.
 Patents were filed at the Japan Patent Office on January 18, 1996, under 1020408 and November 14, 1996, at the United States Patent Office USPTO under D407350.